taehyounpark/queryosity/docs/python/index.md

 1. Methods
 2. Operators

-These two approaches are fully interchangeable.
-Users are free to use either—or mix both—depending on their preferred syntax.
+Users are free to choose either—or mix both—depending on their preferred syntax.

 ::::{tab-set}
 :::{tab-item} Methods